-Going in right next door to Greca, the new venture will not be an extension of the incredibly successful Greek eatery, however, instead Barthelmess is opting for a Japanese izakaya, befit with a riverfront bar stocked with the finest whisky.
+Going in right next door to Greca, the new venture will not be an extension of the incredibly successful Greek eatery, however.
+Instead Barthelmess is opting for a Japanese izakaya, befit with a riverfront bar stocked with the finest whisky.
 And yuzu slushies, because why not?

-In a move that will undoubtedly spur on further expansion into the burgeoning Brisbane restaurant scene, all eyes are now firmly fixed on Barthelmess’, and Howard Smith Wharves, next moves.
-We'll bring you more info as it comes in, but keep your eyes peeled here for more info on the precinct.
+In a move that will undoubtedly spur on further expansion into the burgeoning Brisbane restaurant scene, all eyes are now firmly fixed on Howard Smith Wharves.
+We'll bring you more info as it comes in, but keep your eyes peeled for more info on the precinct.